 This post contains affiliate links.
 Please see full disclosure for more details.

 Although the ability to quietly entertain kids can be useful in many settings, I believe it is essential for interactions at the physician’s office.
-As a practicing Pediatric Ear Nose and Throat physician for over 25 years, I can honestly say that with increased use of electronics, it has become more difficult for parents to get children to participate during visits.
+As a practicing Pediatric Ear Nose and Throat physician for 30 years, I can honestly say that with the increased use of electronics, it has become more difficult for parents to get children to participate during visits.
+Kids have become addicted to screens, and it is important for parents to be aware of potential long term health complications of excessive electronic device usage.

 I witness some of the most brutal, unruly tantrums when parents take away cell phones or turn off the volume on tablets.
 The meltdowns have blown my mind!
 I previously discussed my concerns about the need for electronic device manners for children.
 It is vital kids learn to use electronics responsibly and put them away as needed.
 Parents need to implement strategies which teach kids that their devices will be taken away, turned off or shared with siblings from time to time.